 Today, avant-garde is colloquially applied to anything new or experimental, especially in the arts.
 Scholars use the term historical avant-garde to refers to early twentieth-century, European, predominantly white, male-dominated art movements such as Futurism, Cubism, Dada, and Surrealism.
-These experimental movements typically opposed bourgeois values and tastes, seeking to challenge and shock their audiences.
+These experimental movements opposed bourgeois values and tastes, seeking to challenge and shock their audiences.
 They chronicled their exhibitions, publications, and performances, generating their own heroic histories and archives.
 Although women played major parts in the historical avant-garde, they tend to be omitted from its definitions, histories, and theories.

 Mina Loy offers a case in point.
 Just as her career does not conform to linear narratives, so her life and work do not fit neatly into theories and histories of the avant-garde.
-She participated in nearly every avant-garde movement of the early 20th century—including Futurism, Dada, & Surrealism—yet was contained by none.
-“She was the avant-garde poster girl,” notes Cristanne Miller, “seen in her work, her appearance, and her life to represent the arts, the movement, and the times” (18).
-Yet whereas scholarship on Loy almost invariably mentions her participation in international avant-garde circles, studies and anthologies of Futurism, Dada, and Surrealism rarely include Loy.
+She participated in nearly every avant-garde movement of the early 20th century—including Futurism, Dada, and Surrealism—yet was contained by none.
+“She was the avant-garde poster girl,” notes Cristanne Miller, “seen in her work, her appearance, and her life to represent the arts, the movement, and the times.”
+1 Yet whereas scholarship on Loy almost invariably mentions her participation in international avant-garde circles, studies and anthologies of Futurism, Dada, and Surrealism rarely include Loy.